 For more tips on crafting with kids read this post.

-This is the fourth craft kit I’ve prepared for my daughter, Jana, and my adorable five grandchildren.
+This is the fourth craft kit I’ve prepared.
 The other kits were Baby Jesus in a Nutshell, Scented Cinnamon Ornaments, and a Peg Doll Nativity Set.
 Busy moms who want to create holiday memories appreciate the ready-to-go kits.
 This project didn’t have as many pieces, so I didn’t use individual bags for each child.
 All the cute variations add expense, so choose your final look based on materials on hand and the expense you want to invest.

 Clothespin Snowman Craft Kit: